-A well-designed data governance program typically includes a governance team, a steering committee that acts as the governing body, and a group of data stewards.
+A well-designed data governance program typically includes various roles with different responsibilities: a senior executive who oversees the program, a governance team that manages it, a steering committee or council that acts as the governing body, and a group of data stewards.
 They work together to create the standards and policies for governing data, as well as implementation and enforcement procedures that are primarily carried out by the data stewards.
 Ideally, executives and other representatives from an organization's business operations take part, in addition to the IT and data management teams.

-While data governance is a core component of an overall data management strategy, organizations need to focus on the expected business benefits of a governance program for it to be successful, independent consultant Nicola Askham wrote in a January 2022 blog post.
+Data governance is a core component of an overall data management strategy.
+But organizations need to focus on the expected business benefits of a governance program for it to be successful, starting in the early days of an initiative, independent consultant Nicola Askham wrote in a September 2023 blog post.
 Eric Hirschhorn, chief data officer at The Bank of New York Mellon Corp., made the same point in a session during the 2022 Enterprise Data World Digital conference.
 "Outcomes can't just be good governance," he said.
 "Outcomes have to be running better businesses."

 This comprehensive guide to data governance further explains what it is, how it works, the business benefits it provides, best practices and the challenges of governing data.
 You'll also find an overview of data governance software and related technologies that can aid in the governance process.
 Throughout the guide, hyperlinks point to related articles that cover the topics being addressed in more depth.